Skip to content

 5. Restore node labels Restore original labels so Rebellions components can be scheduled again

-Upgrade modes and policy
+Upgrade Modes and Policy

 AutoUpgrade Mode (autoUpgrade: true)